sumsjp/Quantified-Strategies/TRADING STRATEGIES 2024 (Backtested With Rules And Logic).md

 [[Youtube]](https://www.youtube.com/watch?v=xkEKJ7GJnt0&list=PLHFlSdhbIZ6TEeEg4cHQ-3888yUnHZs5v)

-The trading strategy for crude oil involves four key steps:
+### 1. Themes:
+- Crude oil as a valuable asset for trading.
+- Importance of understanding market dynamics.
+- Development of a winning trading strategy.

+### 2. Trading Products:
+- Crude Oil Futures Contract (specifically mentioned as an example).

+### 3. Indicators:
+- **25-Day Average of the Daily High minus Low Prices**: Used to calculate the range.

+### 4. Strategy Details:
+- **Rules**:
-1. **Calculate the 25-day Average True Range (ATR)**: The ATR is computed using the daily high minus low prices over a 25-day period.
+  1. Calculate the 25-day average of daily high minus low prices.

-2. **Trade on Specific Days**: Traders should only execute trades on Tuesdays and Thursdays.
+  2. Trade must occur on either Tuesday or Thursday.

-3. **Determine Entry Point**: Enter a short position when today's closing price is lower than yesterday's close by at least one ATR.
+  3. Close today must be lower than yesterday's close by the range calculated in step 1.

-4. **Exit the Trade**: Close the trade at the end of the next trading day.
+  4. Sell at the close of the next trading day.

-**Performance Analysis**:
-- The strategy has been tested with historical data using crude oil futures contracts.
-- It resulted in 341 trades, with an average gain per trade of $0.25.
-- The win rate is 58%, indicating a balanced number of profitable and losing trades.
-- The average winning trade exceeds the average losing trade.

-**Backtesting Importance**:
-- Backtesting evaluates a strategy's effectiveness using historical data, helping traders make informed decisions.
-- It identifies strengths and weaknesses, allowing for necessary adjustments to avoid costly errors.

-In conclusion, while crude oil trading offers significant potential, success requires a well-researched strategy supported by thorough backtesting.
+### 5. Backtest Performance:
+- **Number of Trades**: 341
+- **Average Gain per Trade**: $0.25
+- **Win Rate**: 58%
+- **Average Winner vs. Loser**: Winners are larger than losers on average.

+### 6. Conclusions:
+- Crude oil trading has potential but is complex.
+- A well-researched strategy is essential for success.
+- Backtesting is crucial to evaluate and refine strategies, avoiding costly mistakes.

+### 7. Other Sections (if applicable):
+- **Importance of Historical Data**: Used to assess strategy effectiveness and modify weaknesses.
+- **Avoiding Costly Mistakes**: Through thorough testing and analysis.

+---

+This structure organizes the content clearly, focusing only on the given article without personal opinions or extrapolations.
 </details>

 <details>